FrankWorldview/blockchain/solidity/React.md

 + Re-renders: useState triggers a re-render when the state changes, whereas useEffect does not cause re-renders by itself but runs after each render if dependencies have changed.
 + Together, useState and useEffect enable powerful, flexible control over data and actions in functional components, making them fundamental for managing state and lifecycle effects in React.

+# Note
-Note: In React's [Strict Mode](https://react.dev/reference/react/StrictMode), some functions (specifically certain lifecycle functions passed to hooks like useState or useEffect) are intentionally called twice to help identify potential issues in your application.
+In React’s [Strict Mode](https://react.dev/reference/react/StrictMode), some functions (specifically certain lifecycle functions passed to hooks like useState or useEffect) are intentionally called twice to help identify potential issues in your application.
+This is a stress-test and shouldn’t break your code.
 This behavior aims to improve the reliability and predictability of your code.
-This is a stress-test and shouldn’t break your code.